todoubled/classy/README.md

 ### Story
 This was developed with politics in mind, but can be used to train and classify any type of text.
 Politics are bullshit and I wanted to find a way to quantify that.

+### TODO
+- Measure keyword density
+- Capture derivatives of keywords
+- Grade on a curve